Refer to Children's Social Care

 The team offer health assessments (for school aged Worcestershire Looked After Children), therapeutic/attachment focused parenting advice and direct work/therapy, where deemed appropriate, for Worcestershire Children First Looked After Children, Foster Carers and Kinship carers, who are living in the Worcestershire area.

-If you are a Health professional who is working with or undertaken a Health Assessment with a Worcestershire Looked After Child you can make a referral to ISL here.
+If you are a Health professional who is working with or undertaken a Health Assessment with a Worcestershire Looked After Child you can make a referral to Anchor here.